Starting signal for the hall heating of the future

 The project focuses on combining gas-powered infrared systems with renewable energies.
 Svenja Carrigan, Professor at the Chair of Building Physics at TU Kaiserslautern, explains: "The fact is that we are currently dependent on fossil fuels such as natural gas.
 Even if we agree that the focus for the future will be on renewable energies, one of the aims of the project is to show when the use of fossil fuels makes more sense and is more efficient than other energy sources."
 The scientist thus points out that renewable energies are not always the most energy-efficient solution.

 This applies in particular to hall buildings.
-With regard to heating halls, several studies in recent years, some of which have been financed by federal funds, have indisputably proven that technically advanced decentralized heating solutions (such as infrared systems based on efficient dark radiators) are the most ecologically and economically sensible way of heating.
+With regard to the heating of halls, it has been indisputably proven in recent years by several studies, some of which were financed with federal funds, that technically highly developed decentralized heating solutions (such as infrared systems based on efficient dark radiators) are the most ecologically and economically sensible way of heating.
 And that this can be extremely effective in saving CO₂ in the short and medium term.
 The clearly stated aim of this project is therefore to raise awareness of these energy-saving and resource-conserving technologies.
 "We want to initiate a rethink and show how efficient fossil fuels such as gas can be in certain areas.
 And that replacing fossil fuels with renewable energy is not the best solution in all areas."
-This sensible differentiation is an enormously important step towards the overarching goal of efficiently protecting the climate.
+This meaningful differentiation is an enormously important step towards the overarching goal of efficiently protecting the climate.